tempevictor/ML_for_DNA_storage/readme.md

-If the Imeprial servers with slurm is inteded to be used. run install_dynamicconv.sh with sbatch from the dynamicconv_layer folder (it should use cuda 11.1.0-cudnn8.0.4.30), Careful: change the appropriate paths in the .sh file.
+If the Imeprial servers with slurm is inteded to be used, run install_dynamicconv.sh with sbatch from the dynamicconv_layer folder (it should use cuda 11.1.0-cudnn8.0.4.30), Careful: change the appropriate paths in the .sh file.
 The lines to modidy are indicated.
 ```angular2
 cd dynamicconv_layer
 sbatch ./../requirements/install_dynamicconv.sh